patademahesh/Distributed-Video-Transcoding/README.md

 Multi-bitrate Video processing requires lots of computing power and time to process full movie.
 There are different open source video transcoding and processing tools freely available in Linux, like libav-tools, ffmpeg, mencoder, and handbrake.
 However, none of these tools support **PARALLEL** computing easily.

 After some research, I found amazing [solution](http://blog.dustinkirkland.com/2014/07/scalable-parallel-video-transcoding-on.html) designed & developed by '[Dustin Kirkland](http://blog.dustinkirkland.com/2014/07/scalable-parallel-video-transcoding-on.html)' based on Ubuntu JUJU and [avconv](https://libav.org/avconv.html).
-But our requirement was little bit diffrent.
-The requirement was to convert single video in Multi-bitrate and in diffrent formats like 3gp, flv.
-And goal was to build generic system/solution on top of CentOS and ffmpeg.
-So I decided to develop Transcoding System by myself.
+But our requirement was little bit diffrent from Dustins's solution.
+Our requirement was to convert single video in Multi-bitrate and in formats like 3gp, flv.
+Also we want to build this solution on top of CentOS and ffmpeg.
+So I decided to design and develop "Simple Scalable, Parallel, Multi-bitrate Video Transcoding System" by myself.
 Here is my solution.

 The Algorithm is same as Dustin's solution but with some changes: